mbaityje/STRUCTURAL-GLASS/readme.md

 -``./TUTORIALS/test-output/``: contains the output of the tutorials.

 #### ./OUTPUT/
 This directory is not in the repository for storage reasons.
 However, it is needed, as the data are assumed to be in there.
+The directories are organized by temperature, system size, and potential type (e.g. `./OUTPUT/T2.0/N65/xplor/`).

 #### ./THERMALIZE/
 This is where the main code is stored, and also some data that the code can use.
 There are three subfolders